official-inquiries/uk-iraq-inquiry/markdown/vol-1-section-3-2.md

 because it would be almost impossible to maintain UN sanctions on a new leader who came in promising a fresh start).”

-[^164] Minute Ricketts to Secretary of State [FCO], 22 March 2002, ‘Iraq: Advice for the Prime Minister’.
+[^164]: Minute Ricketts to Secretary of State [FCO], 22 March 2002, ‘Iraq: Advice for the Prime Minister’.

 469

-3.2 | Development of UK strategy and options, January to April 2002 – “axis of evil” to Crawford466.
-Mr Ricketts added:
+466. Mr Ricketts added:

 “As with the fight against UBL, Bush would do well to de-personalise the objective, focus on elimination of WMD, and show that he is serious about UN Inspectors as